KentLeung/UCN-Transport-Simulations/README.md

   -Edit Visualizer to exclude error trajectories

 LEUNG SOURCE
-  -Edit Transport simulator so that poof() can be called with a random offset from the cutplane to enable particle generation anywhere in a region: use for Leung Next Generation Source
   -Edit transport simulator so that cutplanes can reflect particles with same properties as region. create new special handling code in connex file for this

 FROST SIMULATIONS